kamushadenes/chloe/README.md

 We welcome contributions!
 If you would like to improve Chloe, please check out the [Contributing Guide](CONTRIBUTING.md).

+### Disclaimer

+There are some rushed parts of the code, and some parts that are not very well documented.
+You can also find a lot of TODOs scattered around the codebase and some duplicated code too.

+Feel free to open an issue if you have any questions, or even better, open a pull request!

 ## License

 Chloe is licensed under the [MIT License](LICENSE.md).